Released November 5, 2021

 [TAO 07]

-LP – one-time edition (of 533) on black vinyl in poly-lined sleeves, with insert & bandcamp-hosted download card. // We've sold out of copies on hand; our friends at Forced Exposure mail-order might still have a few left - check here.
+LP – one-time edition (of 533) on black vinyl in poly-lined sleeves, with insert & bandcamp-hosted download card // A handful of copies back on hand here; don't sleep if interested

 Matthew Shipp takes an introspective turn on his latest solo piano album, continuing to discover new territory for his singular cosmic pianism.
 Codebreaker encrypts rich harmonies, cloud-like clusters, and the unlikely confluence of Bill Evans and Bud Powell.